kevinau/kevinau.github.io/documentation/labels.md

 A description label is not used on arrays or lists[^1].

-[^1]: Should a decription label be allowed on arrays and lists?
+[^1]: Should a description label be allowed on arrays and lists?

 Index labels
 : A set of labels that name each element of an array or list.
 Typically this wil be integers starting at 1: 1, 2, 3, 4, etc; but it can be